pondsthlm/hosted-trend-report/docker/README.md

     node-starterapp:latest
  ```

-The above example will register the container in Consul as node-starterapp.service.exp.dex.nu, it will alsp we reachable at production.node-starterapp.service.exp.dex.nu.
+The above example will register the container in Consul as node-starterapp.service.exp.dex.nu, it will also be reachable at production.node-starterapp.service.exp.dex.nu.

 ### Varnish inline ###
 The Varnish inline feature accepts a numer of environment variables (all with defaults):